flutter-package/images_picker/README.md

 This plugin is learn from [lisen87/image_pickers](https://github.com/lisen87/image_pickers)

 ### Support
-- pick multiple images/videos from photo album
+- pick multiple images/videos from photo album (wechat style)
 - use camera to take image/video
 - crop images with custom aspectRatio
 - compress images with quality/maxSize